CloudDesk/RTE-PMS-Backend/Document Repository/v3/Implementation_Task_2_Objective_Filling_Actuals_Scoring.md

   - term aggregation policy
   - scoring validation rules

+These policies are owned at the Objective section level inside the locked Template Version.
+They are not configured separately for every objective by default.

+Examples:

+- Employee fills objective actuals in Q1, Q2, Q3, and Q4, while manager review/scoring happens only at yearly review.
+- Employee fills objective actuals in H1 and H2, while manager review/scoring happens separately for each half-year term.
+- Objectives remain context-only for all terms unless the Objective section scoring mode enables weighted or overall scoring.

+Objective-specific data may still exist for title, KPI, target value, scoreable flag, approved weightage, and exceptions where explicitly allowed.
+However, fill terms, review timing, scoring mode, actual aggregation, term aggregation, and section weight are section-level template policy.

 ### 5.4 Scoring configuration UI

 - Add a scoring configuration panel in template builder.